'Stand straight and say Jai Hind': INA veteran relives Netaji rebuke | Headlines

 'Stand straight and say Jai Hind': INA veteran relives Netaji rebuke

-The inspiring lifestory of Asha San, one of the many unsung heroes of the country's freedom struggle, also known to her former comrades in the Indian National Army (INA) as Lt Bharti 'Asha' Chaudhary, has now come out in the form of an autobigraphy.
+The inspiring life story of Asha San, one of the many unsung heroes of the country's freedom struggle, also known to her former comrades in the Indian National Army (INA) as Lt Bharati 'Asha' Choudhry, has now come out in the form of an autobiography.

 - Country: